 Crew of the Rocinante

-The Rocinante began her life as the MCRN Tachi, a Martian Navy corvette that operated from the hangar of the battleship MCRN Donnager, the Martian Navy's flagship.
+The Rocinante began her life as the MCRN Tachi, a Martian Navy frigate that operated from the hangar of the battleship MCRN Donnager, the Martian Navy's flagship.
 In the wake of the Donnager's destruction, the Canterbury survivors claimed the Tachi as their own and re-christened her as the Rocinantenote .
-She's given a superficial makeover while at Tycho to look like a common gas hauler, but still retains her original arsenal of weapons.

 - Cool Spaceship: She is a sleek gunboat designed for speed and maneuverability and is bristling with more than enough firepower to take on one of the stealth ships that destroyed the Canterbury, albeit at a disadvantage.
 On his first day piloting her, Alex can't help but gush that she can easily cruise at 12-g while her engines purr.
 Later on, she's shown to be able to easily speed up to 15 and 20-g with absolutely no problem.
-The occupants might die from the extended burn, but the ship would keep going on autopilot.
+Granted, the occupants would survive for a matter of minutes at that kind of thrust, but the ship itself would keep going on autopilot.
 She also comes equipped with black gold and sleek machines in which to use it: filter, espresso, macchiato... coffee!

 - Ironic Name: 'Rocinante' in Spanish roughly translates into 'Previously a Workhorse', from Don Quixote's horse being repurposed from a broken-down nag to a knight's steed.
 This Rocinante is instead a war vessel disguised as a freighter a.k.a. a workhorse.